AlexandreDecan/portion/README.md

 The active domain of an `IntervalDict` can be retrieved with its `.domain` method.
-This method always returns a single `Interval` instance, where `.keys` returns disjoint intervals, one for each stored value.
+This method always returns a single `Interval` instance, where `.keys` returns a sorted view of disjoint intervals, one for each stored value.

 ```python
 >>> d.domain()